crate/cratedb-examples/application/open-webui/README.md

 A complete end-to-end rig including CrateDB, CrateDB MCPO, and Open WebUI, including a touch of integration tests on CI/GHA.

+It is mostly about demonstration purposes, and does not include any measures of security concerns.
+In this spirit, it is not suitable for production use.

 ## Introduction

 [Open WebUI] is an extensible, feature-rich, and user-friendly self-hosted AI